820 S Valley View Blvd

 How much do you know about safety?
-Test your compliance knowledge!
-Take a short quiz to see just how much you know.
+Take a short quiz to see just how much you know about safety compliance.
 Click the button below to begin.

 The above list of cited categories of violations continue to lead to death and dismemberment of workers.
 Businesses should look at this list and use it as a guide to better understand what are the most frequently cited and overlooked yet hazardous conditions that exist at most workplaces.

 These categories of OSHA safety violations are preventable and all workplaces must actively perform daily site hazard assessments, educate workers and develop an incident investigation.
 Every workplace should implement a review and abatement program that continuously evaluates and improves the workplace safety conditions so that hazards are abated.

 It is up to everyone to prevent workplace injuries and illnesses and keep each other safe.